-If you took a distribution from a retirement account in 2020, you should receive a Form 1099-R soon, if you haven’t already.
+If you took a distribution from a retirement account in 2020, you should receive a Form 1099-R soon.
 Once you have it, what are you supposed to do with it?

 Need to review your account information?
-Access your client portal at portal.ndtco.com.
+Access the Client Portal.

 The beauty of investing with a tax-advantaged plan is your ability to defer taxes on your annual earnings.
 However, with a pre-tax account like a Traditional IRA, those income taxes will be assessed when you take distributions from the account.
-Your Form 1099-R will show, among other things, your gross distributions from the prior year, the taxable amount, and any taxes you withheld at the time of the distribution.
+Your Form 1099-R will show your gross distributions from the prior year, the taxable amount, and any taxes you withheld.
 You will receive one 1099 that will show the sum of all distributions from an account, and another for each account you took distributions from.

 You’ll receive a Form 1099-R even if you took distributions from a post-tax account like a Roth IRA.
-Even though qualified Roth distributions are tax free (the taxable amount would be $0), withdrawal activities are still reported to the IRS.
+Even though qualified Roth distributions are tax free, withdrawal activities are still reported to the IRS.

-If you owe income taxes on your distributions, simply add the amount to your income for the year and pay the taxes accordingly.
+If your distributions are taxable, simply add the distribution amount to your income for the year.
 You do not need to submit a separate filing to pay taxes on distributions.

-If you rolled funds from an employer plan into your self-directed IRA with NDTCO, you will receive a Form 1099-R for the rollover distribution even though you didn’t retain the funds outside of a qualified plan.
+If you rolled funds from an employer plan into a self-directed IRA with NDTCO, you will receive a Form 1099-R for the rollover distribution.
+This is true even though you didn’t retain the funds outside of a qualified plan.
 This 1099 will come from your other plan administrator because that’s where the cash or assets came from.